damyanbogoev/dataaccess-orm-extensions/README.md

                 .Build<NorthwindContext>(migrateSchema: true);

 The Build method has a parameter which controls if we want to migrate the schema of the underlying database.
 Default value is set to **false**.

+## DataAccessContext ##

+DataAccessContext adds additional functionality to the OpenAccessContext.

+### Validation ###

+If an IDataAccessValidator is specified and the ShouldValidateEntities property is set to true all added and modified entities will be validate using the IDataAccessValidator before persisting the changes to the database.

+An easy way to setup the validation for the DataAccessContext is to use the DataAcess ORM fluent API:

+	Db.Init()
+      .EnableValidation(new DataAnnotationsValidator())

+The DataAnnotationsValidator validator is a built-in validation which uses data annotations to validate the entities.

+It is very easy to implement a custom validator the uses the FluentValidation framework.
+Custom implementation can be found under the MayLily.DataAccess.ContextExtensions.Sample.